Silver River—Errol Flynn, Ann Sheridan, Thomas Mitchell, Barton MacLane, Monte Blue, Tom D’Andrea, Bruce Bennett (1948; Dir: Raoul Walsh)

 So it’s the rise and fall and at least partial redemption of silver king Errol Flynn, both morally and materially.
 Flynn could really act; Ann Sheridan looks luscious with her hooded eyes, but Flynn is a better actor.
 This was the fourth movie in which they starred together.
 Flynn at only 39 was getting toward his last few movies by this time, and his career-long style of hard living, over-the-top drinking and constant debauchery was starting to take its toll on his looks.
 But that works in this role, where he is supposedly aging over a period of years.
 Tom D’Andrea is good as Pistol Porter, and Thomas Mitchell did what he usually did in alcoholic roles.
 Bruce Bennett is decent but bland as the mining-engineer husband, but then he’s supposed to be.
 And Barton MacLane chews the scenery as the conscienceless villain Banjo Sweeney.

 Shot in black and white, at 110 minutes, although there is apparently a slightly longer cut at 114 minutes somewhere.
 A movie with this kind of scope in 1948 should have been shot in color, but it was a transitional period for such things in the movies.
-It’s not available on DVD at this point.
+It has been available on DVD from Warner Bros.
+Archive since 2017.